Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 A build cache client and local build cache was introduced to the Open Source/Java world by Gradle in 2017 to speed up local feedback cycles for developers that use the Gradle Build Tool.
-Soon after Gradle Enterprise added support for a remote build cache backend.
-Since 2019 the Gradle Enterprise Maven extension has provided a complete Build Cache solution for Maven build tool users (including a Maven client, local build cache, and remote build cache backend).
-Leveraging the in-depth observability provided by Build Scans, Gradle Enterprise remote build cache provides an enterprise-grade scalable backend that ensures that the maximum performance benefits of build caching can be realized.
-Together with Gradle Enterprise performance profiling and analytic capabilities, it is easy to discover inefficiencies, identify optimization opportunities, and troubleshoot efficiently.
+Soon after Develocity added support for a remote build cache backend.
+Since 2019 the Develocity Maven extension has provided a complete Build Cache solution for Maven build tool users (including a Maven client, local build cache, and remote build cache backend).
+Support for the Google Bazel build system was introduced in 2023.
+Leveraging the in-depth observability provided by Build Scans, Develocity remote build cache provides an enterprise-grade scalable backend that ensures that the maximum performance benefits of build caching can be realized.
+Together with Develocity performance profiling and analytic capabilities, it is easy to discover inefficiencies, identify optimization opportunities, and troubleshoot efficiently.

 A build cache is very different and complementary to the concept of a binary repository (sometimes referred to as a dependency cache or artifact repository).
 Whereas a binary repository is for caching binaries that represent dependencies from one source repository to another, a build cache caches build actions, like Gradle tasks or Maven goals.
 A build cache makes building a single source repository faster.